 The concert will feature local school choirs as well as adult choirs, professional entertainers and musicians and roving acts.
 Food and drink options will be available.
 The MC will be Craig Huggins from Gold FM.
 Santa will arrive at 7pm and the concert will run concurrently with Diamond Valley Community Support’s twilight market from 4-8pm in Library Place, Eltham.

-Carols in the Park Christmas Eve
+Carols in the park, Diamond Creek

 Diamond Valley Art Society art exhibition